justin-hale/moonfall-recaps/content/sessions/session-12.md

 ## Into the Dark Woods

-The session begins with technical difficulties as the party prepares to pursue the Omega Wolfotron that has just dragged **Magnolia Redguard** into the forest. **Jasper "Red" Gaines** activates his **Large Form** ability, growing to 12 feet tall, and immediately darts into the woods after the wolves, driven by determination to rescue Magnolia despite having no particular attachment to her.
+The session begins as the party prepares to pursue the Alpha Wolf that has just dragged **Magnolia Redguard** into the forest. **Red** activates his **Large Form** ability, growing to 12 feet tall, and immediately darts into the woods after the wolves, driven by determination to rescue Magnolia despite having no particular attachment to her.

 Using his survival skills in the darkness, Red manages to pick up a blood trail despite the challenging conditions.
 The trail shows broken branches and blood splatters leading deeper into the woods, though the pace makes it difficult to catch up quickly.